mohawkcsc/Kali-tools/sign-up.md

 # Kali-tools
 Sign up list for the Kali Linux Tools Research Project

+You can find the complete list of Kali tools at : https://tools.kali.org/tools-listing

 # Please write your name beside the tool you want to do a presentation for:

-# Information Gathering
 Sublist3r - Drew - DONE
 ace-voip - Julian
 theHarvester - Sylver